Factbox: Latest on the spread of coronavirus around the world

 - Egypt on Tuesday reported two more coronavirus deaths, bringing the country’s total to six.

 - U.S. stock futures and several Asian shares fell in choppy trade on Wednesday, as worries about the coronavirus pandemic eclipsed hopes broad policy support would combat the economic fallout of the outbreak.
-[MKTS/GLOB]

 - Boeing and other U.S. aviation companies are seeking billions of dollars in aid as they battle to survive a plunge in demand.